rmrresearch/PluginPlayer/docs/src/pluginplay_python_api/index.rst

 PluginPlay Python API
 #####################

-The following sections document the Python API of PluginPlay.
+The following sections document the Python API of PluginPlay (not to be confused with PluginPlayer).

 .. toctree::
    :maxdepth: 2